fermi-lat/Fermitools-conda/README.md

    .bashrc or .tcshrc file now as well.
 1. Install the fermitools into a new conda environment named fermi.
   `conda create -n fermi -c conda-forge -c fermi_dev_externals fermitools`
+1. Respond `y` for yes when prompted to proceed.
 1. Activate this environment with `source activate fermi`.
 1. Now you should have access to the Sciencetools!
+1. If you want to install conflicting packages you can